jhu-dvrk/dvrk-readthedocs/docs/pages/connectivity/introduction.rst

 There are different ways to connect the dVRK controllers depending on which version of dVRK controllers are used.

+While testing the communication with the dVRK controllers, keep in mind that the number of FPGA boards (showing as either a FireWire node or and Ethernet IP) depends on the type of controller you're using and how they are connected.
+See :ref:`controllers<nb-fpgas>`.

 FireWire only
 =============